cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 **Low-Risk Path (Automated Approval)**

 For straightforward changes with minimal downstream impact, the system provides an express lane.
 When a producer submits a contract, the validation layer runs automated checks, and if all criteria pass, the contract is immediately published without human intervention.
-This path handles the majority of routine updates—adding new optional fields, updating documentation, or relaxing validation rules.
+This path handles the majority of routine updates, such as adding new optional fields, updating documentation, or relaxing validation rules.
 The override rate remains below 2%, meaning producers voluntarily request manual review only in rare edge cases where they want extra certainty despite automated approval.

 **Medium-Risk Path (Platform Team Review)**